Yinon-BD/ExtensionRisk/readme.md

 ## 📘 Overview

 This project is a Chrome extension that analyzes other Chrome extensions for potential security risks.
-Users can input the ID of a Chrome extension, after which an external tool downloads the `.crx` file.
-This tool extracts metadata, and uses the OpenAI API to provide a threat score and risk analysis.
+Users can input the ID of a Chrome extension, download the `.crx` file directly, extract metadata, and use the OpenAI API to provide a threat score and risk analysis.

 ---